Amn008/API-Conversion/README.md

 # API-Conversion
-A conveerter is made to convert Google API to Watson APi
+A converter is made to convert Google API to Watson APi